Vipul1947/classify_fruits_and_its_freshness/README.md

 ## Description

-I had made an interactive web app so as to classify fruits into :- 1.)
+I had made an interactive web app so as to classify fruits into :-<br>
+1.)
 Apple<br>
 2.)
 Banana <br>
 3.)
 Orange<br>